abinit/abipy/docs/flows_howto.rst

 When running many calculations,
-Use ``prtwf -1`` to tell Abinit to produce the wavefunction file, only if the calculation is not converged.
+Use ``prtwf -1`` to tell Abinit to produce the wavefunction file, only if SCF cycle didn't converged so that AbiPy can reuse the file to restart the calculation.

 Note that it's possibile to use::

     flow.use_smartio()

-to activate  this mode for all tasks who are  not supposed to produce WFK files for their children.
+to activate this mode for all tasks that are not supposed to produce WFK files for their children.

 Extend tasks/works with specialized code
 ----------------------------------------

-Remember that pickle does not support classes defined inside scripts.
+Remember that pickle_ does not support classes defined inside scripts.
 If you need to subclass one of the AbiPy Tasks/Works/Flows, define the subclass in a separated python module and import the module inside your script.